nmovchanskaya/js-advanced-diploma/README.md

 After the end of the game (the player loses) or the completion of all 4 levels, the playing field is blocked (i.e. not react to events occurring on it).

-When you click on the `New Game` button, a new game starts, but the maximum number of points scored for previous games is saved in `GameState'.
+When you click on the `New Game` button, a new game starts, but the maximum number of points scored for previous games is saved in 'GameState'.